rnapoles-tktn/iter8-in-tekton-canary-release/INSTRUCTIONS.md

 You now need to clone the sample gitops repository onto your git server and create an access token.

 Cloning your own version of the repository might be as simple as forking the repository or cloning locally and pushing up to your git server.
-The gitops repositroy to clone is INSERT NAME IN HERE
+The gitops repositroy to clone is https://github.com/dibbles/iter8-demo-gitops-repo

-To create an access token in GitHub/GitHub Enterprise:
+After cloning this repo and pushing into your own GitHub server location, create an access token in GitHub/GitHub Enterprise by:

   - click on your profile icon in the top right corner
   - select developer settings -> perosnal access tokens